matuteiglesias/journal/content/Dev/2024-09-30_Developed_Relationship_Management_Module_Proposal.md

 ## 📅 2024-09-30 — Session: Developed Relationship Management Module Proposal

 **🕒 18:10–18:35**
-**🏷️ Labels**: relationship management, system architecture, productivity, automation, data ingestion
+**🏷️ Labels**: Relationship Management, System Architecture, Productivity, Automation, Data Ingestion
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to explore and design a proposal for a relationship management module that integrates with existing systems to enhance [[productivity]] through task monitoring, calendar integration, and relationship management capabilities.
+The goal of this session was to explore and design a proposal for a relationship management module that integrates with existing systems to enhance productivity through task monitoring, calendar integration, and relationship management capabilities.

 ### Key Activities
 - **Exploration of Relationship Management Module**: Discussed the addition of a module featuring task monitoring, calendar integration, and relationship management.